 Prior to Bain, Beneski worked for five years as a commercial banker with Bankers Trust in New York and Shawmut Corporation in Boston.

-In addition to his service on the Amherst Board, Beneski currently sits on the Board of Trustees of Trinity University.
+In addition to his service on the Amherst Board, Beneski is the Vice-Chair of the Board of Trustees of Trinity University.